ansys/pyensight/doc/source/calc_functions.rst

 volumes multiplied by the scalar per element variable multiplied by the scale factor, of all the cells comprising the defect, where each cell of the defect is assigned this value.
-The defect scalar per element variable is usually porosity, but the user is free to use any per element scalar variable.
-The scale factor adjusts the scalar per element variable values, that is if the porosity range is from 0.0 to 100.0 then a scale factor of 0.01 can be used to normalize the porosity values to volume fraction values ranging from 0.0 to 1.0.
+The defect scalar per element variable is usually porosity, but you can use any per element scalar variable.
+The scale factor adjusts the scalar per element variable values, that is if the porosity range is from 0.0 to 100.0, then a scale factor of 0.01 can be used to normalize the porosity values to volume fraction values ranging from 0.0 to 1.0.

-See :ref:`Defect Functions <Defect_Functions>` for further input specifications.
+For input specifications, see :ref:`Defect Functions <Defect_Functions>`.

 .. _Defect_ShapeFactor: